 In the JSS formulation (fig. 1) there is only one duration associated with each start time.
-This duration, which we call traversal time, is illustrated as the width of each task rectangle.
+This duration is illustrated as the width of each task rectangle.
 Rectangles on a single track must not overlap and track traversals belonging to a single trip follows in sequence.